CAMINO GHOSTS, John Grisham

 Richard says

-An awesome tapestry of characters and suspenseful plotlines.
-Grisham can be counted on writing a good story.
-As a retired lawyer, his books always spin on some sort of legal case, and usually, the spin is engaging and captivating reading.
-Camino Ghosts delivers the expected.
+An awesome tapestry of characters and suspenseful plotlines, Grisham can be counted on writing a good story.
+As a retired lawyer, his books always spin on some sort of legal case.
+Usually, the spin is engaging and captivating reading and Camino Ghosts delivers.

-The revolves around slave history and voodoo curses in modern-day Florida.
-Grisham weaves a tapestry of colourful personalities, steadily creating an increasingly intriguing tale.
-The characters start with our ’emcee,’ a personable and likable book shop owner on Camino Island who holds publicity and book promotional gatherings for authors in his book shop.
-Our dominant protagonists, Mercer and husband, Thomas, thread more colour into the art piece.
-And then our chief character, the Lovely Jackson, adds the climax of colour with her apparel, her novel and her biography.
-Descendent of African slaves, she weaves a tale of suspense and mystique into the story building the tension and excitement.
+The story is founded on slave history, adding voodoo curses to the setting of modern-day Florida.
+Grisham’s tapestry weaves in colourful personalities that steadily create intrigue and suspense.
+The characters start with our a main character a likable owner of a book store where he hosts publicity and book promotional gatherings for authors.
+The dominant protagonists, Mercer and husband, Thomas, thread more colour and tension into the art piece.
+Then our main character, the Lovely Jackson, adds the climax of colour with her apparel, her published novel and her biography.
+A descendent of African slaves herself, she weaves suspense and mystique into the story steadily.

-The curse of Dark Isle victimizes white men, the original perpetrators of the enslavement exploitation of the story.
-Lovely Jackson claims to own the Isle but Florida law expropriates land that is unowned for the state.
-When developers see an opportunity to make a profit by building an exclusive gambling resort on Dark Isle, the intrigue and excitement really begin.
+White men who visit the Dark Isle are the victims of the isle’s, perhaps being punished for enslaving and exploitating Africans Blacks.
+Lovely Jackson claims to own the Isle but Florida law expropriates such land, reverting it to the state.
+When developers see an opportunity to make a profit by building an exclusive gambling resort on Dark Isle, the intrigue and excitement begin.

-The drama unfolds wonderfully, as one would expect from a Grisham work.
-He does justice to the reputation he holds throughout almost the entire book.
+The drama unfolds engagingly, as one would expect from a Grisham work.
+He does justice to his reputation throughout almost the entire book.
 The level of excitement and intrigue is constant and superbly maintained until the last couple of pages.

 Perhaps I am becoming jaded with too many Grisham books under my belt.
 I thought this one was rising to the level of his very best…until the final couple of pages.